 How Can Data Be Protected From Malicious Activity?

 “Data security is the practice of protecting digital information from unauthorized access, corruption, or theft throughout its entire lifecycle.”
 (IBM)

 Because you head up such a busy social media team, you are ultimately responsible for a lot of highly sensitive data.
 The buck stops with you.

-Data security must, therefore, be at the forefront of everything you do, everything your team does, and everything that any third-party tool that you use does too.
+Data security and data governance must, therefore, be at the forefront of everything you do, everything your team does, and everything that any third-party tool that you use does too.